StevenChristy/octane/README.md

 ## Contraindications

 * Embedding octane in your dlls is difficult - missing source code, licensing conflicts, etc.
-* You app uses lots of threads - but not much heap allocation.
+* Your app uses lots of threads - but not much heap allocation.
 * Your app is single threaded - it probably won't benefit much.
 * If you need a drop-in replacement for malloc this is not it.